Lalad/ginc/README.md

 Ginc for Ginc Is Not a CMS
 ==========================

-Ginc is lighwhite and fast developmment framework, that whas developed in 2011 as part of experiment to get the most faster execution and keep a relative simplicity of use.
+Ginc is lighwhite and fast PHP HMVC developmment framework, that whas developed in 2011 as part of experiment to get the most faster execution and keep a relative simplicity of use.

 API
 ===